seanlucrussell/seanlucrussell.github.io/pages/functional-linear-algebra.md

 Let us discuss.

 First, you will notice we have got quite a lot of lambdas running about.
 Some may say that the code is not particularly "pythonic", but we can ignore those people.
-This is unmistakeably how the language was meant to be used.
+This is unmistakably how the language was meant to be used.

 How so?
 Let us consider what a matrix "is".
 We often think about it as a grid of values.